 The bill H.163 proposes several amendments to the workers' compensation laws in Vermont.
-It expands the definition of "wages" to include health insurance benefits, thereby ensuring that these benefits are considered in workers' compensation claims.
-Additionally, the bill mandates that employers provide translation services for injured employees who do not speak English fluently, ensuring they understand their rights and can effectively participate in their medical recovery and claims process.
-It also introduces the concept of medical case management, which involves planning and coordinating healthcare services to aid in the rehabilitation of injured employees.
+It seeks to redefine "wages" to include health insurance benefits, thereby expanding the scope of what is considered compensation for workers.
+Additionally, the bill mandates that employers provide translation services for injured employees who are not fluent in English, ensuring they understand their rights and can effectively engage in the claims process.
+It also introduces the concept of medical case management, which involves planning and coordinating healthcare services to aid in the rehabilitation of injured employees, and allows claimants to request these services if supported by a healthcare provider.

 Statutes affected: As Introduced: 21-602, 21-640b, 21-650